learn-co-curriculum/dsc-effect-sizes/README.md

 In this example, there's not much difference between the two thresholds.
-Now we can count how many men are below the threshold:
+Now you can count how many men are below the threshold:

 ```python